It’s time for the monthly Development Blog! (and only a week and a half late too!)

 Until this feature was launched all sign-ins had to designate a ‘visitee’ when they arrived on site.
 Now you can skip that part of the process for normal employees as opposed to visitors.
 To enable this, go to Settings, then scroll aaaaall the way down to Visitor Register Types.
 Once there, select the visitor types you consider to be employees, click on that type, then use the checkbox to enable skipping the visitee field (then update).

 If you DO choose to use the visitor app as an employee signing app it essentially just streamlines the process, just be aware that if you’re skipping the visitee it will only work when that employee’s home location matches that which they’re signing into.

 For many areas of the platform, we’d been getting requests to enable signatures.
 This is something you can do now on any module.

 Signatures can be enabled per module if you have admin access.
-To learn how check out the instructions here.
+To learn how to check out the help section in Donesafe.

 If you have a situation where an incident or hazard can happen in a location OTHER than those recorded in your system, you can now enable certain locations to capture that information.
 Added locations don’t appear in your locations list and this is for a number of reasons: